danielan987/advanced_nasa_weather_forecast_app/README.md

-# Advanced Weather Forecasting App by Future Clouds
+# Long-term Weather Forecasting App by Future Clouds

 ## Summary
 An app where users can obtain weather predictions for the next 365 days for a location they select.